 - to meet the statutory duties placed upon us by the Department for Education

 The lawful basis on which we use this information

-We collect and use this information under the Data Protection Act 1998 and from 25 May 2018 under General Data Protection Regulation (GDPR).
+We collect and use this information under the Data Protection Act 1998 and from 25 May 2018 under UK General Data Protection Regulation (UK GDPR).
 An example would be school census information which is collected under the Education Act 1996.